Icinga/icinga2/doc/9-icinga2-api.md

     {"check_result":{ ... },"host":"www.icinga.org","service":"ping4","timestamp":1445421324.7226390839,"type":"CheckResult"}
     {"check_result":{ ... },"host":"www.icinga.org","service":"ping4","timestamp":1445421329.7226390839,"type":"CheckResult"}

 ## <a id="icinga2-api-status"></a> Status and Statistics

+Send a `POST` request to the URL endpoint `/v1/status` for retrieving the global status and statistics.

 Contains a list of sub URL endpoints which provide the status and statistics of available and enabled features.
 Any filters are ignored.